-Whether you prefer to take a bath and journal before bed, or squeeze in some gentle stretching and a shower, following the same bedtime routine night-after-night trains your brain to prepare for sleep at the same time every day.
+Whether you prefer to take a bath and journal before bed, or squeeze in some gentle stretching and a shower before sleeping, following the same bedtime routine night-after-night trains your brain to prepare for sleep at the same time every day.
 Eventually, you’ll be feeling drowsy and yawning before your head even hits your pillow.

 5. Keep Your Bedroom Cool

 Night sweats and overheating during sleep are bothersome to many, and even if you don’t struggle with night sweats, warm climates and hot bedsheets can make cool, comfy sleep a challenge.
 You can counter night sweats with a bedroom fan or a good A/C system—we just suggest shooting for a bedroom temperature between 60 and 67 degrees Fahrenheit.
 Temperatures below 54 and above 75 are too cold and too hot for sleep, but temperatures in the 60-degree range are usually just right.